 CEL Consulting’s Compensation Programme for a part of its ecological impacts

-As a part of CEL Consulting’s commitment to minimise ecological impacts from our operations, we have launched the "Going Green & Giving Back" Programme in contributing and planting Hopea Odorata trees at Phuoc Buu - Binh Chau Nature Reserves since January 2018.
-These trees can grow up to 45 metres in height, with diameter of up to 4.5 m, according to the World Agroforestry Centre 2018.
-So far, we have planted 110 trees in a piece of land size of 8 ha.
-Whenever we organise gathering events, we will keep donating more trees to compensate back for the negative impacts to ecology created from these gatherings.
+As a part of CEL Consulting’s commitment to minimize ecological impacts from our operations, we have launched the "Going Green & Giving Back" Programme in contributing and planting Hopea Odorata trees at Phuoc Buu - Binh Chau Nature Reserves and Daknong province since January 2018.
+These trees can grow up to 45 meters in height, with a diameter of up to 4.5 m, according to the World Agroforestry Centre 2018.
+So far, we have planted 110 trees in a piece of land size of 8 ha in Phuoc Buu and 500 trees in Daknong.
+Whenever we organize gathering events, we will keep donating more trees to compensate for the negative impacts on ecology created from these gatherings.